 Specimens of these two large bamboo plants can be seen at the beautiful Kew Gardens London or the Trebeh Gardens Cornwall.

-- Identification: Phyllostachys bambusoides, Madake, Giant Timber bamboo, Japanese Timber Bamboo
+- Name: Phyllostachys bambusoides, Madake, Giant Timber bamboo, Japanese Timber Bamboo

 - Site: Full sun to part shade

 - Soil: Prefers fertile and well-drained, moist soil